mei-friend/mei-friend.github.io/_docs/basic/navigation.md

 ---
 # Navigation

-To navigate the notation you can use various keyboard shortcuts using the arrow keys specified [here]({{ site.baseurl}}/cheatsheet/#navigating-through-notation).
+### Navigate by note or measure

+You can navigate directly in the notation by using the arrow keys as specified in the [cheatsheet]({{ site.baseurl}}/cheatsheet/#navigating-through-notation).
+Using the left/right arrow keys will bring you to the next/previous note or measure (depending on the modifyer keys pressed) and selects them.
+When coming to the end of a page, the next or previous page will be displayed.
+Using the up/down arrow keys will navigate you vertically to the next note (across layers and chords).

+### Navigate by page

 <figure class="halfwidth">
     <div class="figure-title">Fig.&thinsp;1: Navigation in the notation panel.</div>